 It seems to be turning into soup month around here.
 I have another GREAT one for you today.
 Do you like hummus?
 If so, I’m pretty sure you’ll love this Garbanzo Bean Soup!
 I think it’s fantastic and a snap to throw together as well.

 Ok, wait…don’t run off!
 You’re probably thinking Garbanzo Bean Soup?
 Really?
 That doesn’t sound very appetizing!
 I know, I did.
 Every time my mom would tell me how good it is and I should make it, I was like, “nah, that doesn’t sound that appealing”.
 Well, its cold outside and I had three cans of garbanzo beans eating up space in my tiny pantry so I thought, why not?
 I’ll give it a try.

-I’m not sure why I was so hesitant to make it, I love hummus after all, and it’s made from garbanzo beans (also known as chickpeas).
+I’m not sure why I was so hesitant to make it, I love hummus after all, and it’s made from garbanzo beans (chickpeas).
 To make this soup I thought I’d use my favorite homemade hummus as my inspiration and see what all the hullabaloo was about.
 Boy am I glad I did.
 You know something’s good when you find yourself going back for “just a tiny bit more”.
 Yup, that was me.

 Now here’s the important part.

 The squeeze of fresh lemon juice, drizzle of olive oil and sprinkling of sumac and chopped fresh parsley over the top of the soup is key.
 They bring the flavors together and add an element of freshness to the soup that’s important.
 The toppings take the soup from good to fantastic.
 It’s a VERY important finishing touch!